Godh Bharai (The Indian Baby Shower) Ceremony

 Amazing Ideas for Indian Baby Showers

 A baby shower celebration in India is a traditional affair, but there are no restrictions on making a few changes.
-Following are some ideas that you could use:
+Following are some Indian baby shower ideas that you could use:

 1. Baby Theme

 No celebrations are complete without baby shower themes.
 A Godh Bharai ceremony can always have a theme to go along with it.
 One of the most popular ones is a baby theme, where everything from the paper plates to the napkins has a baby on it.
 Indian-style baby shower decoration at home is fun to set up when done according to a theme.

 Catering can cost a lot of money and usually ends up in wasted food.
 You and your girlfriends can decide what’s on the menu, and each person gets their dish.